hewliyang/fyp-typst/preliminaries.typ

 )
 $

-An example of such as system is #link("https://huggingface.co/spaces/TTS-AGI/TTS-Arena")[TTS Arena] @tts-arena by HuggingFace, where members of the public are prompted to do pairwise comparisons on naturalness.
+An example of such as system is #link("https://huggingface.co/spaces/TTS-AGI/TTS-Arena")[TTS Arena] @tts-arena hosted on the HuggingFace platform, where members of the public are prompted to do pairwise comparisons based on naturalness of the randomly generated samples.

+As of the time of writing, $binom(14,2)$ possible combinations of systems are available for comparison including proprietary systems like ElevenLabs.

 === Objective Metrics